2025 Storm Events in Los Angeles

 Reputable Los Angeles contractors like J & J Roofing, Bilt-Well Roofing, and Roof Replacement Inc. have built strong reputations over decades of service.
 These established companies typically offer comprehensive workmanship warranties, use in-house crews rather than subcontractors, and handle all permitting through LADBS.
 Request proof of both general liability insurance and workers compensation coverage to protect yourself from potential liability.

 Obtain at least three detailed written estimates that specify exact materials, labor costs, warranty terms, and project timelines.
 Be wary of extremely low bids that may indicate substandard materials or unlicensed workers.
-California law limits contractor deposits to 10 percent of the contract price or $1,000, whichever is less, so avoid any contractor requesting larger upfront payments.
+California law limits contractor deposits to ten percent of the contract price or one thousand dollars, whichever is less, so avoid any contractor requesting larger upfront payments.

 Check online reviews on Google, Yelp, and the Better Business Bureau, looking for patterns rather than individual complaints.
 Ask for local references from recent projects similar to yours and actually contact them.
 A trustworthy contractor will gladly provide this information and walk you through their process for handling permits, inspections, and any unexpected issues that arise during your project.